kenneth256/asciidoc/asciidoctor.md

 ```

-4. Install Asciidoctor if you haven’t by using the terminal command below:
+4. Install Asciidoctor if you haven't by using the terminal command below:

 ```